Simply put, this is what happens when you have a famous or otherwise successful person with a sibling that feels

 - Lampshaded in Episode 2 of the Youtube series Stupid Mario Bros.
 Mario and Luigi are playing a game of Wii Tennis, with Mario mocking Luigi after he loses.
-Luigi then storms off with Mario yelling that it's Super Mario Bros.
+Luigi then storms off, while Mario yells that it's Super Mario Bros.
 Luigi however, says that without him there is no Super Mario Brothers.
-Luigi then surrenders himself to Wario (who is under orders from Bowser to bring the two back to the Mushroom Kingdom) saying he is tired of Mario always taking the glory for himself.
+Luigi then surrenders himself to Wario (who is under orders from Bowser to bring the two back to the Mushroom Kingdom), saying he is tired of Mario always taking the glory for himself.
 Fortunately, Mario realizes his mistake and feels horrible, and Wario ends up letting Luigi go because Luigi wouldn't stop annoying him with his constant talking.

 - Averted in RWBY; Ruby is a fifteen-year-old prodigy student who has been accepted personally by the Headmaster of Beacon Academy two years sooner than she normally would have been accepted.
 At the same time, her seventeen-year-old sister Yang has also been accepted.
 The two ended up being on the same team to which Ruby is named the team leader.
 Not only does Yang not mind that she has to follow her younger sister, but she is very proud of Ruby.

 - Avatar: The Last Airbender: